lauren4242/FullStack_M6.2_Lab/README.md

 # M6.2 Lab: Paper Template

-This project displays a letterheaded paper template out of a combination of images and text.
+This project displays a letter head paper template out of a combination of images and text.

 ## Getting Started